Lawyers Traffic Tickets Pearland TX

 - No Driver License: Up to $100

-There is a payment processing period of 24 to 48 business hours, and it takes 3-5 business days to update drivers records.
+There is a payment processing period of 24 to 48 business hours, and it takes 3-5 business days to update drivers’ records.
 The DPS offers “Advance Pay” where a driver can pay for the three-year surcharge in one payment.
 The only surcharges that qualify for the Advance Pay option are DWIs, No Insurance, DWLIs, and Driving without a License.
 Failure to pay a surcharge will result in a suspended license.
 The surcharge fees go to the Texas Comptroller of Public Accounts who uses 99% of the funds for the Trauma Center and the Texas General Revenue Fund.
 The other 1% goes to the administration of the Driver Responsibility Program.

 Points & Surcharge Reduction Programs

-The Indigency Program waives the amount of a surcharge for drivers who household income is or below 125% of the federal poverty guidelines.
+The Indigency Program waives the amount of a surcharge for drivers whose household income is or below 125% of the federal poverty guidelines.
 On the other hand, the Incentive Program reduces the amount of a surcharge for drivers with income above 125% and below 300% of the federal poverty.
 The Court Ordered Indigence Program waives all surcharges related to a particular conviction that occurred in a specific court once indigence is proven; However, the order is invalid if given from a different court.
 The DPS offers general alternative ways to reduce a surcharge fee.
-For instance, The Points Reduction Program reduces a point each year a driver does not receive a points conviction on their driving record.
+For instance, The Points Reduction Program reduces a point each year a driver does not receive a point of conviction on their driving record.
 The Military Deferral Program reduce surcharges for active military members deployed or scheduled to deploy within the continental United States.
 For more information about surcharges, please visit the website here.

 We understand that traffic laws are confusing and overwhelming.
 That why we feel we are the best team to help through your traffic woes.
 Our team is professional and are eager to assist you with your case.
 If you have any questions about our services, please contact us at 713-666-6657 or visit our website here.
+We also help with more serious crimes and want to be your Pearland TX Criminal Lawyers.

 Fun Facts About Pearland